-A delicious ground beef ragu made with red wine, beef broth and spices and then slowly simmered for an hour to let the flavors develop!
+A delicious ground beef ragu made with red wine, beef broth and spices and then slowly simmered to let the flavors develop!

 Find out more about this beef ragu

 This is a thick, rich sauce packed with flavor and easy to put together.
-Give yourself some time though because it simmers for an hour low and slow to develop that deep red wine sauce.
+Give yourself some time though because it simmers low and slow to develop that deep red wine sauce.
 Ragu is just like bolognese sauce except the experts say that ragu works better served with pastas such as penne or any long strand pasta such as this thick pappardelle, and bolognese is used more for lasagna.
 The main thing with any of these sauces is to get as much flavor into them as possible.
 This is done by building different layers of flavor beginning with onions and celery and then adding lots of garlic to the ground beef.
 Other important flavors are tomato paste, canned tomatoes and red wine.
-I also like to add some soy sauce and red pepper flakes for a tiny bit of heat.

 Tips for making great beef ragu

 - Use fresh pasta if you can, I think the sauce sticks to it better than dried pasta for some reason.

 - For the ground beef, I like to use an 80/20 ratio.
 The sauce doesn’t need a lot of fat because of the other flavors.

 - After adding the ground beef at the beginning, don’t forget to drain the fat from the pan.
 Once the meat has browned, tilt the pan over the sink and scoop the excess liquid out using a large spoon.
 Skipping this part will make your beef ragu end up with a greasy film over the surface.

 - Use a large deep dutch oven or stockpot to cook your ragu in.